 ICSI, or intracytoplasmic sperm injection has a lot in common with IVF, and is used where male infertility is the cause of the struggle to conceive.
 In a similar way to IVF, the fertilisation takes place outside of the body.
 However, rather than the mixing of the sperm and egg taking place, the sperm is injected directly into the egg.
 This removes the need for sperm to travel and to compete in order to enter the egg.
 Seeing as male infertility is often a result of low volume of sperm in the ejaculate, weak sperm or misshapen sperm, the action of injecting the sperm into the egg removes the need for the sperm to work in the way it is unable to.
 Like with IVF, the embryo is put into the womb and given the chance to grow into a successful pregnancy.

 Finding the treatment that is right for you and for your circumstances is a process that you should take your time to decide upon because each one requires a high level of emotional investment.
+Furthermore, you need to consider the costs of IUI when determining if this is the right choice for you.
 Seeking support and advice is paramount, as is keeping open and honest lines of communication established as you move forward with the process that you select.
 Don’t be disheartened if the treatment you decide upon doesn’t work on the first attempt, and also keep in mind that there are others that you can try as you strive to overcome your struggles and become parents.